 We stepped out for an hour this past week to have a short meeting with some of our leaders at church.
 Since we would only be gone for about an hour, we allowed our youngest daughter to stay home alone.
-She has matured and we have begun allowing her to be at home for short periods of time as we run errands or hold short meetings.
-Our compound where we live in Bujumbura is safe; we have neighbors behind and beside us that are as concerned about the security of their homes as we are ours and we knew that she would be alright for an hour.
+We have begun allowing her to be at home for short periods of time as we run errands or hold short meetings.
+Our compound where we live in Bujumbura is safe.
+We knew that she would be alright for an hour.

-After an hour, we made our way home and as we walked to the door, I saw her sweet little face greet us from a window as we entered, “I want to say that I had fun!
+After an hour, we made our way home and as we walked toward the door.
+I saw her sweet little face greet us from a window.
+As we entered, “I want to say that I had fun!
 I had fun!”
 My mommy senses were tingling, something was definitely up.

-Relieved that water hadn’t been spilled on electrical appliances or anything that could be damaged, her punishment was to dry the floor (we have a super clean floor right now) and endure the lectures that ensued for days afterward.
-While it seems she might have gotten off lightly, if ever there’s another slip and slide, there will definitely be greater consequences to face.
-She assured us, “I won’t ever do that again mommy!”
-But, the slip and slide will forever receive props from all of us and the memory of I had fun will endure in my parenting records and on into subsequent generations.
+Relieved that water hadn’t been spilled on electrical appliances or anything that could be damaged, her punishment was to dry the floor.
+Then, she had to endure the lectures that ensued for days afterward.
+She assured us, “I won’t ever do that again!”
+But, the slip and slide will forever receive props from the whole family.
+The memory of I had fun will endure in my parenting records and on into subsequent generations.

-This afternoon she is playing with friends and again the house is a playground, we often say that this is Andreya’s world, we just live in it!
-I did end up sending them outside as the ruckus was getting beyond our ability to contain and now the party continues by the laundry line.
+This afternoon she is playing with friends and again the house is a playground.
+We often say that this is Andreya’s world, we just live in it!
+I did end up sending everyone outside as the ruckus was getting beyond our ability to contain.
+Now, the party continues by the laundry line.
 Listening them makes me smile, the mess really doesn’t matter, it makes me so very happy to see her happy.

-I think God must laugh at some of the messes we create, our slip and slides in the living room, that we thought would be fun to do but later created a bit of a mess to clean up.
+I think God must laugh at some of the messes we create, our slip and slides in the living room.
+Those things that we thought would be fun to do but later created a bit of a mess to clean up.
 The effort of cleaning the mess is punishment enough, lesson learned – hopefully!
 Next time, it might not be so easy to escape the consequences.

 Today, I had to step out for a few minutes and the usual run-down of rules had an additional item or two added just in case: